Tiffany-Dby/3wacademy/README.md

 # Projects
-During my course at 3W Academy, we worked on various projects to learn Web Development.
-This repository showcases some of the projects I created.\
+Hey there!
+During my time at 3W Academy, we worked on lots of cool projects to learn Web Development.
+This repository shows off some of the stuff I made.
+More projects are on the way !\
-More projects will be added.
+PS : Sorry if the French comments and/or instructions seem a bit random.
+They were part of our class materials.

 ## Table of Contents